Ever heard about the 10,000 hour rule?

 If you want to understand approximately 75% of what native speakers are talking about in everyday life, you’ll need between 1000-1200 words.

-This is why to pass A2 on the CEFR test you’ll need knowledge of approximately 1000 words.
+This is according to A2 on the CEFR test.
+For that accomplishment, you’ll need knowledge of approximately 1000 words.
+I’ve done it myself in German and that number sounds right to me.

-For some people, this is going to sound like a lot to cover.
-But the problem is this:
+For some people, 1000 words is going to sound like a lot to cover.
+But the problem is now the amount of words.
+What really matters is this question:

-How exactly words are counted matters.
-Take the word “run” in English.
+How exactly are these words counted?
+Take the word “run” in English, for example.
 Is it really just one word?

 Not really.
 It’s also: